Air Greenland: New airports

 In 2015, Greenlandic government in cooperation with Danish government funding decided to expand both Nuuk and Ilulissat airports, lengthening their runways to 2,200 m and building new terminal and service buildings.
 The new airports signify a substantial change in the Greenlandic aviation sector, both in terms of competition and route structure.

 Nuuk airport's new terminal under construction in 2023.

 The new Nuuk Airport was opened with a rebuilt and expanded runway in November 2024.
 Subsequently, Air Greenland transitioned their international and domestic hub to Nuuk Airport, with their flagship A330-800 now operating between Nuuk and Copenhagen becoming the first long-haul aircraft to touch down at the newly expanded runway.
 Kangerlussuaq Airport will remain a domestic airport and will be served by seasonal flights to Copenhagen as a stopover using leased aircraft.
 Routes from Kangerlussuaq to Aasiaat and Maniitsoq will be discontinued from November 2024 after the transition.

-From summer 2025, Seasonal routes with leased aircraft from Jettime to Aalborg and Billund will also be relocated to Nuuk Airport.
+From summer 2025, Seasonal routes with leased aircraft from Jettime and Airseven to Aalborg and Billund will also be relocated to Nuuk Airport.
 The route from Nuuk to Billund Airport will also stopover at Keflavík International Airport, expanding Air Greenland's capacity to Iceland.
 Air Greenland and Icelandair announced a codeshare agreement, starting in summer 2025, the first comprehensive codeshare agreement Air Greenland has entered into.